electron/electron/docs/api/menu-item.md

   * `visible` Boolean
   * `checked` Boolean
-  * `submenu` Menu - Should be specified for `submenu` type menu item, when it's specified the `type: 'submenu'` can be omitted for the menu item
+  * `submenu` Menu - Should be specified for `submenu` type menu item, when it's specified the `type: 'submenu'` can be omitted for the menu item.
+     If the value is not a `Menu` then it will be automatically converted to one using `Menu.buildFromTemplate`.
   * `id` String - Unique within a single menu.
 If defined then it can be used as a reference to this item by the position attribute.
   * `position` String - This field allows fine-grained definition of the